Haaland draws a blank as Dortmund crash at Augsburg - RFI

 Newly-promoted Stuttgart romped to a thumping 4-1 win at 10-man Mainz.

-Sweden forward Robin Quaison scored early on for Mainz, but Congo winger Silas Wamangituka equalised just before half-time with his second goal in as many weeks after finishing a counter-attack.
+Sweden forward Robin Quaison scored early on for Mainz, but Congo winger Silas Wamangituka and Daniel Didavi netted for Stuttgart before Mainz had Moussa Niakhate sent off for a second booking.

-Daniel Didavi added Stuttgart's second on 61 minutes after a simple tap-in, just before Mainz were reduced to 10 men when French centre-back Moussa Niakhate was shown a red card for a second booking.

-The visitors profited with goals in the final 10 minutes through replacement Mateo Klimowicz and forward Sasa Kalajdzic as Stuttgart earned their first league win at Mainz for 15 years.
+The flood gates opened with goals by replacement Mateo Klimowicz and forward Sasa Kalajdzic in the final ten minutes.

 © 2020 AFP